ArturSousaFerreira/summernote/ESOF-docs/Report-4.md

 <a name="Introduction"> </a>
 ## Introduction

-In this report we will look at Summernote with regard to software testing.
-In the first section we will analyze the testability of the project, that is, how easy it is to test the different components of the text editor, and how these test methods could be improved.
-Next, some test statistics of the project will be presented, regarding number of tests, coverage, among other aspects.
+In this report we will look at Summernote with concern to software testing.
+In the first section we will analyze the testability of the project, how easy it is to test the different components of the text editor, and how these test methods could be improved.
+Next, some test statistics of the project will be presented, number of tests, coverage, among other aspects.
 Finally, the process of correcting a bug reported in the project will be reported.

 <a name="SoftwareTestabilityandReviews"> </a>
 ## Software Testability and Reviews